 NOTE This button is available on Windows and macOS only.
-Video Options Opens the video settings dialog box, which allows you to set the video compression settings for your video file-see OpenQuickTime Video Options Dialog Box (GNU/Linux).
+Video Options Opens the video settings dialog box, which allows you to set the video compression settings for your video file.
 NOTE This button is available on GNU/Linux only.
-Sound Options Opens the audio settings dialog box, which allows you to set the audio compression settings for your video file-see OpenQuickTime Sound Options Dialog Box (GNU/Linux).
+Sound Options Opens the audio settings dialog box, which allows you to set the audio compression settings for your video file.
 NOTE This button is available on GNU/Linux only.